Database Concepts#

 The term “schema” refers to the organization of data as a blueprint of how the database is constructed (divided into database tables in the case of relational databases) the schema defines a set of attributes, tables (relations), and how they can be linked (joined).

 We close this section by noting that a schema is not required by MongoDB.
 As we discussed in detail in Data Object Design Concepts MsPASS data objects are implemented in C++.
 Strong typing in C++ makes a schema a necessary evil to make the system more robust.
 A schema also provides a necessary central location to define the namespace of what kind of content is expected for a particular key.
+The rest of this section defines the details of how that is applied in MsPASS.

-Design Concepts
+Design Concepts#

 A properly designed database schema needs to prioritize the problem it aims to solve.
 The schema for MsPASS was aimed to address the following design goals: